 Fifty-six percent (56%) of rash events occurred in the first 4 weeks; 42% in the first 2 weeks.
-Most rash events were of mild or moderate severity.
-Severe rash was reported in 1% of subjects.
-Simeprevir was discontinued due to rash in 1% of subjects.
+Most rash and pruritus events were of mild or moderate severity.
+Severe rash was reported in up to 1% of subjects.
+This drug was discontinued due to rash in up to 1% of subjects.
 The frequencies of rash and photosensitivity reactions were higher in subjects with higher simeprevir (the active ingredient contained in Olysio) exposures.

 All trial subjects were directed to use sun protection measures.
 Most photosensitivity reactions were of mild or moderate severity.
 Two subjects had photosensitivity reactions that required hospitalization.